onflow/flow/agendas/2024/sprint-kickoff/2024-05-10-Flow-Sprint-Kickoff.md

 ### Team Wins 🎉

-- Unblocked JVM SDK artifact publishing GH automation which took several fiddly days of back and forth to figure out
 - Added one of the FF nodes to the QuickNode load balancer to enable easier testing and debugging of new Access node features with real user traffic.
 - After over a year of development, flow-go stable-cadence (Cadence 1.0) branch [merged to master](https://github.com/onflow/flow-go/pull/5856)!
 - All planned and requested breaking changes in C1.0 delivered in the latest preview release, unblocking devs to test they migration to C1.0.